Center for the Study of Labor and Democracy

 Some topics which were discussed at the conference included:

 The deadline for submission of an abstract was March 15, 2005.
 A detailed Call for Papers can be found here: Youth Employment Call for Papers.
-A style sheet for papers can be found here: Style Sheet For Authors.
 Additional information can be found by viewing the Save the Date Card.

 Conference Director: